Emergency Telecommunications Data System (ETDS)

 In this scenario Jane has been offered a job at the same department but in a regional office and has to replace her device and number.
 What should she do?
 In this case it is encouraged that the Group Manager cancel WPS on the phone that is currently Jane's and make a new WPS request through the ETDS.

-Tip: Simply replacing an old contact name with a new contact name does not notify Innovation, Science and Economic Development Canada , Rogers or the client of any changes.
+Tip: Simply replacing an old contact name with a new contact name does not notify Innovation, Science and Economic Development Canada , service provider or the client of any changes.
 Clients need to know they have WPS.

 The WPS Approval Process